replab/replab/docs/docs/organization.md

 - `Partition`: describes an unordered partition of the integers $\{1,...,n\}$,
 - `DivisionAlgebra`: generic representation of the real, complex and quaternionic algebras over the reals,
 - `rational`: a hacky implementation of rational matrices with double-representable integer coefficients,
-- `Quaternion`: a minimal implementation of quaternion matrices,
+- `quaternion.H`: a minimal implementation of quaternion matrices,
 - `Settings`: various global settings such as tolerances,
 - `GroupMorphismLaws`: laws for function handles that are group homomorphisms.